-20. The estimated cost of liquidation of the Organization at 30 September 2023 is £1,438,000 (as compared to £1,313,000 at 30 September 2022) based on the average exchange rate used by the United Nations between August 2022 and January 2023.
+20. The estimated cost of liquidation of the Organization at 30 September 2023 is £1,476,000 (as compared to £1,313,000 at 30 September 2022) based on the average exchange rate used by the United Nations as of July 2023.
 The rise is due to more termination entitlement months, and an increase in the estimated outstanding annual leave balances as at 30 September 2023, as per the Staff Regulations and Staff Rules.
 The Premises cost was set as an 18-month lump sum rental cost and miscellaneous charges upon liquidation, which were indicated in the lease agreement as a clause for termination of the contract.